 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Hiring a licensed solar installer is critical.
-This ensures that the work is done properly using the most up-to-date installation methods.
-So long as a contractor has an electrician's license from the Oklahoma Construction Industries Board, they may perform solar energy work.
-Oklahoma doesn't treat solar panel installations as different from any other electrical job.
+Make sure you hire a licensed solar installer.
+This helps ensure that the work is done correctly using current best installation practices.
+Anyone with a electrician's license from the Oklahoma Construction Industries Board may perform solar energy work.
+The state doesn't treat solar projects as different from any other electrical job.

 Quality solar installations should have strong workmanship and performance warranties.
-A workmanship warranty addresses any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance warranty ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+A workmanship guarantee addresses any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
+Strong warranties demonstrate a company's confidence in its work.

 Incentive Amount: